collamaf/UA9_22/README.md

 - Fix indentation
 - Little cleaning of geo
 - Add possibility to pass from command lines also Z position of detectors (-Det?Z) and dummyPlanes (-Plane?Z), both in m.

+31-03-2022: by collamaf
+- Add possibility to pass from command line also the experimental setup: 1 loads `mua922_conf1.mac`

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits